Merchant Protection: Accepting Credit Cards Affected by Data Breaches

 High-profile break-ins garner a lot of attention, and they should.
 Consider the Equifax breach discovered in July 2017—the worst such event in US history—where criminals walked off with Social Security numbers and other personal data for roughly 200,000 consumers.

 Wide media coverage of the event is almost mandatory.
 People not only have the right to this information, they need to know what happened so they can protect themselves.
 But all the fuss over such high-profile incidents like this overshadows exactly how widespread the problem truly is.

 Each breach can expose individual names connected to other identifying data, such as a driver’s license number, SSN, or medical and financial records.
-The Equifax breach added another 143 million records to the running total, with new break-ins discovered every day.
+The Equifax breach added 143 million records to the running total...but that's just a drop in the bucket.